Prismatic $F$-crystals and crystalline Galois representations

-that is injective on $H^0$.
-In fact, although we will strictly speaking not need this, we observe that this map is an isomorphism on $H^0$: containment in the correct level of the Nygaard filtration is automatic for $\varphi$-fixed elements of $\Prism_R\{n\}$ as the Nygaard filtration on $\Prism_R$ may be defined (using that $R$ is qrsp) as the $\varphi$-preimage of the $I$-adic filtration on $\Prism_R$ (see \cite[\S 12]{BhattScholzePrisms}).
+In fact, we observe that this map is an isomorphism: containment in the correct level of the Nygaard filtration is automatic for $\varphi$-fixed elements of $\Prism_R\{n\}$ as the Nygaard filtration on $\Prism_R$ may be defined (using that $R$ is qrsp) as the $\varphi$-preimage of the $I$-adic filtration on $\Prism_R$ (see \cite[\S 12]{BhattScholzePrisms}).

 In particular, it is enough to show that the composition